Gerard Houllier, former Liverpool coach, dies at 73 - WHIZ News

-PARIS (AP) — Gerard Houllier, a Frenchman who won three titles in one season as manager of English club Liverpool following a disappointing spell as the coach of France’s national team, has died.
+PARIS (AP) — Gerard Houllier, a Frenchman who led English club Liverpool to three titles in one season following a disappointing spell as coach of France’s national team, has died.
 He was 73.

 Liverpool and the French soccer federation announced the death Monday.
-French sports daily L’Equipe said he died at home on Sunday following heart surgery in France.
+French sports daily L’Equipe said Houllier, who also won the French league title with two different teams, died at home on Sunday following heart surgery in France.

-“We are mourning the passing of our treble-winning manager, Gerard Houllier,” Liverpool wrote on Twitter.
-“The thoughts of everyone at Liverpool Football Club are with Gerard’s family and many friends.
-Rest in peace, Gerard Houllier 1947-2020.”
+“He is a true Liverpool legend and he is a true coaching legend,” said Liverpool manager Jürgen Klopp.
+“He was really influential in the game.
+A great coach, but a human being who gave you a really warm feeling when you were around him.
+For all of us it is a big loss and a really sad day.”

 French President Emmanuel Macron also paid tribute to Houllier, along with many current and former Liverpool players.